|Be Part of the Solution

 While many people choose to pay in cash the morning of their appointment, we also offer the option to purchase spay/neuter certificates with a credit or debit card through PayPal.
-Please be aware that this process can take up to 2 weeks to get your spay/neuter certificate in the mail.
-There is also a minimal processing fee.
-Once you receive the spay/neuter certificate in the mail, you must call to schedule a standard appointment with us.
-Any additional services (distempter vaccine, flea treatment, etc.) may be purchased in cash the morning of your appointment.
+There is a minimal processing fee.
+Once you make your online payment you must call to schedule a standard appointment with us.
+Any additional services (distemper vaccine, flea treatment, etc.) may be purchased in cash the morning of your appointment.
+Online payments are not accepted at special events.
 If you have any questions about payment method, please do not hesitate to contact us.